jharvey09/A_Look_Into_The_Future_With_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/80294571/131237723-fff69ffd-fe3d-427e-899c-632e3395e1be.png)

 ## Conclusion:
-In conclusion after comparing the use of a 10 day window of Bitcoin closing prices model to 10 day window of Bitcoin fear and greed index values model.: My personal conclusion is that he the Closing Prices model appears to be better.
+In conclusion after comparing the use of a 10 day window of Bitcoin closing prices model to 10 day window of Bitcoin fear and greed index values model. in conclusion my opinion is that the Closing Prices model appears to be better.
-Closing Prices Loss: 0.0540.
-Fear & Greed Loss: 0.1256.
+*Closing Prices Loss: 0.0540.
+Fear & Greed Loss: 0.1256.*
-Tracking Over Extended Period: The model based on closing prices appears to track the actual values better over time than does the model based on the Fear & Greed Index.
+**Tracking Over Extended Period**: The model based on closing prices appears to track the actual values better over time than does the model based on the Fear & Greed Index.
 Comparing the charts for the two models of Real vs. Predicted values over time, the predictions based on Closing Prices more closely reflect the true values than do the predictions based on the Fear & Greed Index.